 The Exorcist (1973)

 What the critics say: “The climactic sequences assault the senses and the intellect with pure cinematic terror. “—Variety.
 Did you ever know The Exorcist was briefly removed from theatres in the United States?
-Check out these 14 other movies you never knew were banned in the United States.
+Check out these other movies you never knew were banned in the USA.